 Boating the nation's oldest port

-St. Augustine is a working, living waterfront — the historic bayfront where the Bridge of Lions crosses the Matanzas, the moorings and slips at the St. Augustine Municipal Marina, and the deep-water harbor at Camachee Cove Yacht Harbor just up the Tolomato.
-Add the anchorages of Salt Run under the lighthouse and the docks up toward Vilano, and you have one of the busiest small-boat communities on the First Coast.
-It's also open, salty, sun-baked Atlantic water — exactly the combination that chalks gelcoat and pits hardware when a boat isn't cared for.
+St. Augustine is a working, living waterfront — the historic bayfront where the Bridge of Lions crosses the Matanzas, the mooring field and slips at the St. Augustine Municipal Marina, the deep-water harbor at Camachee Cove Yacht Harbor just up the Tolomato, and the docks and dry storage at Conch House Marina on Salt Run under the lighthouse.
+Add the anchorages off the bayfront and the private docks up toward Vilano, and you have one of the busiest small-boat communities on the First Coast.

 We work St. Augustine on a mobile basis, which means your boat gets detailed right where it's kept.
-Whether it's on a mooring off the bayfront, in a slip at Camachee Cove, tucked into Salt Run, or on a trailer in the driveway, we roll up with marine-specific products, water, and power and hand it back gleaming.
+Whether it's on a mooring off the bayfront, in a slip at Camachee Cove or Conch House, on the hook in Salt Run, or living aboard between legs of the ICW, we roll up with marine-specific products, water, and power and hand it back gleaming.

 What we do for St. Augustine boats

-The coastal salt and sun off St. Augustine make protection the priority.
+The full ocean salt and constant UV off St. Augustine make protection the priority.
 Most owners here start with a full detail to correct the season's oxidation, then lock it in with a marine ceramic coating so the next few years of sun bead off instead of baking in.
 If your gelcoat has already gone chalky, our oxidation removal brings it back, and a recurring wash plan keeps it that way between visits.
+For the town's sailboats and classic cruisers, metal & teak polishing brings pitted stainless and greyed teak brightwork back to life, and in-water hull & bottom cleaning stays ahead of the hard growth the inlet throws at every boat.
+We also handle interior detailing and mold removal.

 Kept on the water year-round?
 Ask about pairing a maintenance-wash schedule with periodic bottom cleaning so your St. Augustine boat stays clean above and below the waterline.